TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 - I deeply apologize for the lack of updates.
 College life was pretty busy.
 - I will work in the Backup and Uninstaller Issues facing the v2.0 patch.
+- It looks like I may need to make a script for re-patching as well.

 ![alt tag](http://dl.osxhackers.net/.images/NightShift.png)